 By what standard?
 Following what general process?
 If you don’t know the variables, you have no way to set expectations and have no process to repeat.

 Does that mean that everyone needs to know what it takes to become an entrepreneur?

 Definitely not – it’s always better to hire specialists rather than generalists.

 I think this ends up smacking most first-time founders in the face rather quickly.
 A great idea doesn’t mean that great talent simply swarm to you.

-Attracting and keeping the talent you need to realize the goals of the business is tough, and often times founders will burn through people before they realize this.
+Attracting and keeping the talent you need to realize the goals of the business is tough, and often times startup founders will burn through people before they realise this.